MayankMaheshwar/URL-shortner-in-python/README.md

 # Requirements of the System
-The URL shortening service like Tiny-URL should have the following features:
+The URL shortening service like Tiny-URL should have the following features-

 # Functional Requirements